openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 This specification defines new client metadata parameters according to [@!OpenID.Registration].

-RPs indicate the suported formats using the new parameter `vp_formats`.
+RPs indicate the supported formats using the new parameter `vp_formats`.

 * `vp_formats`: REQUIRED.
 An object defining the formats, proof types and algorithms of verifiable presentation and verifiable credential that a RP supports.
 Valid values include `jwt_vp`, `ldp_vp`, `jwt_vc` and `ldp_vc`.